 Eating on the go has never been so complex.
 From crisps made out of fruit to kale that has been doused in spicy cacao, the choices are mind-boggling.
 It’s time to get back to basics.

-Personal trainer Sam Heffer picks five, simple go-to snacks that promote fat burn, build muscle and crush any mid-morning cravings.
+Here are five, simple go-to snacks that promote fat burning, build muscle and crush any mid-morning cravings.

 1. Skinless Chicken breast